 In-order to have a hassle-free registration for imported cosmetic products all applicants must ensure that they read through the procedure for registration and ensure that they have submitted all relevant documents with their registration application.

-Please contact us today using the quick query form on the right or by calling us now on +91-11-45754575 to get your food samples tested for additives.
+Please contact us today using the quick query form on the right or by calling us now on +91-11-45754575 for testing of food packaging materials.